Air Infiltration and Ventilation Centre: Publications

 Since its creation in 1979 the AIVC has produced a series of publications grouped in themes.

 Ventilation information papers are a series of short publications (6 to 8 pages) intended to give basic knowledge on some aspects related to the air infiltration and/or the ventilation).

 The AIVC's collection of technical reports offers detailed information on subjects including ventilation, infiltration, indoor air movement, and measurement techniques.

-Guides and handbooks are a series of carefully researched and readily accessible publications gives detailed coverage on a range of important topics, and encapsulating the knowledge and experience derived from experts in all the AIVC Member Countries.
+The Air Infiltration and Ventilation Centre (AIVC) produces a series of guides and handbooks designed to provide comprehensive, expert-reviewed information on specialized technical subjects.
+These publications synthesize the research, knowledge, and practical experience contributed by specialists across all AIVC member countries, offering detailed coverage intended to be accessible to a professional audience.

 Annotated bibliographies is a series of bibliographies aimed at researchers, designers and engineers etc. who are seeking an overview of developments on subjects including ventilation, air infiltration and related fields.
 The references quoted in these documents are taken from the AIVC's bibliographic database (AIRBASE).

 Contributed reports are reports produced by third parties but considered of relevance for the AIVC target audience and therefore also published under an AIVC cover.

 The Air Information Review was a quarterly newsletter containing topical and informative articles on air infiltration and ventilation research and application.
 It was published from 1979 to 2010.
 Since 2011, the AIVC publishes twice a year a four-page newsletter with the aim to provide information on the progress of the various projects as well as to learn about initiatives (publications, events, etc.) of interest.